The term brain injury is used to describe any injury or damage to the brain that occurs after birth.

 A major role of BIAT is to promote community awareness and understanding of acquired brain injury, in terms of both prevention and the impact of ABI on the lives of individuals, families and the broader community.

-Read moreGet the latest information on the upcoming Peer Support coffee catch up in Hobart, held in August 2023.
+Read MoreGet the latest information on the upcoming Peer Support coffee catch up in Hobart, held in June 2024.

 BIAT not only provides information for individuals, but also for family members, carers, service providers and the community in general, who are impacted by brain injury.